By Janice Burdon

-Janice Burdon is a passionate fitness instructor/storyteller.
-For more info on her fitness courses, please visit her website at www.ultimatemotionfitness.ca
+Janice Burdon is a very passionate fitness instructor/storyteller.
+For more info on what she offers, check out her website at www.ultimatemotionfitness.ca

-If you have a good story to share, contact Janice at email@example.com
+Do you have a story to share?
+What are you waiting for?
+Send it to Janice at email@example.com